 There are several short-term UK work visas.
 These are:

-- Youth Mobility Scheme visa – for those aged 18-30 who meet certain financial and nationality requirements, valid for up to two years and costing £244
+- Youth Mobility Scheme visa: For those aged 18–30 who meet certain financial and nationality requirements, valid for up to two years and costing £259

-- Graduate visa – for those graduating in the UK to stay for up to two years (or three years if a Ph.D. graduate) to look for work.
-This visa costs £715
+- Graduate visa: For those graduating in the UK staying for up to two years (or three years if a Ph.D. graduate) to look for work.
+This visa costs £715.

 Other UK work and business visas

 - Skilled Worker visa: The standard UK visa for skilled workers.
 Usually available for up to 5 years but renewable for a maximum of six years.
 Costs are between £625 and £1,423 depending on visa length and occupation type

 - Senior or Specialist Worker visa: For overseas employees transferring to a UK branch, valid for up to nine years and costing between £625 and £1,423

 - Health and Care Worker visa: For medical professionals to work in the NHS or social care.
 Valid for up to five years for £479 (or £247 if only staying for up to three years)